djokobozinov/blog/posts/javascripts-three-dots-spread-and-rest-operators.md

 ---
 title: "JavaScript's three dots (...).
 Spread and Rest Operators."
 date: "2021-04-19"
+description: 'In this short article I will explain what Spread and Rest operators are, and how they can be used in JavaScript.'
 ---

 In this short article I will explain what Spread and Rest operators are, and how they can be used in JavaScript.